forestgrape/coronavirus/diagnosis_and_viral_load.md

 > ##### Viral Load
 > The *viral load* denotes how many virions are present in specimen of tissue or body fluid.

+#### Relevance of Viral Load
-A viral load is observed in locations playing different roles in an infection:
+Knowing the viral load observed in different fluids and tissues is relevant for:
+* __Diagnosis__: For an optimal diagnosis location, the viral load is detectable across the different disease patterns caused by SARS-CoV-2 and taking specimens is easy.
+* __Transmission__: Knowing the viral load in different locations helps to understand and prevent transmissions of SARS-CoV-2 virions.
+* __Understanding Covid-19__: Knowing at which stages which locations are infected helps to predict the disease.
+Which is important to predict possible damage and to do the right treatment.

+### Causes for Viral Loads
+A viral load can be observed at a specific location for the following reasons:
 * __Primary infection locations__: the viruses replicate to high numbers and spread to other locations inside the organism and other organisms.
 Mainly the lungs, to a lesser extent the mouth e.g. salivary glands.
 * __Minor infection locations__: Deposited virions can infect local cells and thus the viral load is amplified.
 However these locations play only a minor role in the disease and transmission of the viruses.
 In the nose and the mouth are susceptible cells amplifying the viral load.
 * __Deposit only locations__: Virions are deposited but do *not* replicate: They are either inactivated or there are no susceptible cells.
 E.g. fluids from the respiratory tract are cleared towards the stomach where the virions are destroyed by the stomach acid.
 Therefore in the stomach, respiratory parasites can be detected but usually they do not infect the stomach.
-Deposit only locations are not reliable for diagnosis however, since the viral load is to low to be detected.
+Often the viral load in deposit only location is not detectable.

+### Specimens with Viral Load
-Sampling the **surfaces of tissues** is enough and biopsies are mostly not necessary:
+Sampling the surfaces of tissues is usually enough and sampling the tissues itself is not necessary (So for [Specimen Collection](#specimen-collection, swabs or aspirate are enough).
-* __Viral Load on Tissue Surfaces:__ Coronaviruses have the habit of releasing their virions of the apical side of cells in epithelium tissues ([Orientation Matters](./coronavirus.md#orientation-matters)).
-The surfaces of tissues are often covered by mucus or fluids which can be collected either by [swabs](#swab) or by [aspiration](#aspirate).
-If the tissues surfaces are not covered the surfaces can be washed with an appropriate fluid and collected by aspiration.
+* __Viral Load on Tissue Surfaces:__ Coronaviruses usually release their virions on the apical side of cells in epithelium tissues ([Orientation Matters](./coronavirus.md#orientation-matters)).
+If the tissue surfaces are not covered by collectable fluids, the surfaces can be washed with an appropriate fluid and collected by aspiration.
+* __Viral Load in Body Fluids__
+  Fluid specimens can be collected either by [swabs](#swab) or by [aspiration](#aspirate).
+  Body fluids can contain viruses since
+  * Body fluids cover tissues of virus replication
+  * Viruses can be transported to the body fluids.
+E.g. exhaled virions get deposited to the respiratory tract lining fluids.
+  * Body fluids often contain cells supporting virus replication.
+Macrophages are susceptible to SARS-2 replication and are present in some body fluids.
+Even though the blood contain macrophages, SARS-2 replication rarely occurs in the blood since there are strong immune mechanisms.
-* __Viral Load in Tissues__ Tissues biopsies/autopsies show how much virions penetrate inside tissues and organs.
+* __Viral Load in Tissues__ Tissues biopsies/autopsies show the replication of viruses inside tissues and organs and how much the viruses penetrate to tissues.

+### Specimen Collection

+Tissues can be sampled in two ways for diagnosis:
+* Tissues with active viral replication.
+The tissues can either be sampled by a biopsy or by washing them and sucking the cleaning water (called aspiration) or just by swabbing the outer cell layer.
+* Viral Load in body fluids.
+Sampled by swab or aspiration.

+> ###### Aspirate
+> An *aspirate* is a fluid that is collected by suction (aspirare is latin for 'to breath').

+> ###### Swab
+> A *swab* is an absorbent pad or piece of material used in medicine e.g. to collect mucus specimens.

+> ###### Biopsy
+> A *biopsy* is a tissue sample taken for diagnostic purposes.

+> ###### Autopsy
+> *Autopsies* are tissue specimens taken post mortem.
+They are useful for the analysis of the viral load in different organs.

+> ###### Sputum Collection
+> *Sputum collection* is a special method exploiting the tickling sensitivity of the throat: A saline solution is inhaled provoking a cough (in most individuals) which is captured.

-#### Relevance of Viral Load
+### Temporal Variation of the Viral Load
-Knowing the viral load observed in different fluids and tissues is relevant for:
-* __Diagnosis__: For an optimal diagnosis location, the viral load is detectable across the different disease patterns caused by SARS-CoV-2 and taking specimens is easy.
-* __Transmission__: Knowing the viral load in different locations helps to understand and prevent transmissions of SARS-CoV-2 virions.
-* __Understanding Covid-19__: Knowing at which stages which locations are infected helps to predict the disease.
-Which is important to predict possible damage and to do the right treatment.
+The metabolisms of organism vary across situation/activities performed.
+Many metabolic functions follow also a daily=circadian (circa = about, dies=day) cycle.
+The fluids used for disease diagnosis often have a daily cycle e.g. sputum and saliva.

+#### Saliva Collection Timing
+The saliva is secreted from different glands in the mouth.
+How much each of these glands secrets depends on activities such as sleeping or eating (very readable described in [Dawes](#summary-dawes)).
+The saliva flow rate, location and source give rise to different microhabitats for bacteria and viruses.
+* [Carlson-Jones et al](#summary-carlson-jones) investigated these habitats with flow cytometry and observe that both the bacteria and virus like particles concentrations peak after sleep.
+* A morning peak is also observed for SARS-CoV-2: [Hung et al](#summary-hung)

 ## Diagnosis and Viral Load at Different Locations